necolas/dotfiles/README.md

 ### Custom OS X defaults

-Custom OS X settings can be applied by running the following command:
+Custom OS X settings can be applied during the `dotfiles` process.
+They can also be applied independently by running the following command:

 ```bash
 $ osxdefaults